mussenc/CS_361_Assignments/README.md

 This repo has folder's for the assignments completed while taking CS 361 at Oregon State University.
 The two main folders are "cribbageScoreMicroService" and "greenEnergyCalculatorProject"

-##cribbageScoreMicroService
+## cribbageScoreMicroService

 This is the micro service I created to support Braeden's cirbbage application.
 The user can pass a current hand and have a score returned.
 This microservice uses an HTTP API from AWS's APIGW and sends it to a python script (AWS Lambda).
 This python script then returns a JSON.
 This JSON is then used in the response.

-An example call that can be used to request a calculation can be found [here](https://github.com/mussenc/CS_361_Assignments/blob/main/cribbageScoreMicroService/callFunction.py)https://github.com/mussenc/CS_361_Assignments/blob/main/cribbageScoreMicroService/callFunction.py
+An example call (POST Request)that can be used to request a calculation can be found [here](https://github.com/mussenc/CS_361_Assignments/blob/main/cribbageScoreMicroService/callFunction.py)https://github.com/mussenc/CS_361_Assignments/blob/main/cribbageScoreMicroService/callFunction.py

 The function used to calculate the score can be found [here](https://github.com/mussenc/CS_361_Assignments/blob/main/cribbageScoreMicroService/function.py)https://github.com/mussenc/CS_361_Assignments/blob/main/cribbageScoreMicroService/function.py